 If you need to switch off for two or three nights on your honeymoon, the Sandoway would be my place to do it.

 Alternatively, you could choose to stay at the Ngapali Bay Villa & Spa.
 This resort has 32 spacious villas, some of which have their own private plunge pool.

 Each is comfortably furnished with air-conditioning and modern amenities.
 Floor-to-ceiling windows give a panoramic view of the sweep of the bay.

 The deluxe beach front and suite villas have their own pavilions with reclining chairs and are located right by the beach.

 The resort has a swimming pool, well-equipped spa facilities and a beach-side bar and restaurant serving freshly caught seafood and tropical cocktails, which you can enjoy as you watch the sunset.

 Adventure island cruise

-On a slightly more intrepid note, the Mergui Archipelago is a new area of Burma that’s opened up to travellers.
+On a slightly more intrepid note, the Mergui Archipelago is a new area of Myanmar that’s opened up to travellers.

 In the very south of the country, it offers completely untouched beaches and enchanting seascapes.